erlanglab/erlangpl/README.md

 Elm code should be formatted using latest version of [elm-format](https://github.com/avh4/elm-format)

 ### JavaScript
-JavaScript code should be formatted using latest version of [prettier](https://github.com/prettier/prettier)
+JavaScript code should be formatted using latest version of [prettier](https://github.com/prettier/prettier) with `singleQuote: true`.